elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

     <br />
     <div></div>

-- Similar operations need to be performed on different objects of a data structure.
+- Similar procedures must be done on various data structure objects.
-- Specific operations need to be performed on different objects in the data structure.
+- Specific operations must be carried out on multiple items in the data structure.
-- You want to add extensibility to libraries or frameworks.
+- You wish to make libraries or frameworks more extensible.

 <br />
   </div>